Corporate social responsibility, governance and business ethics

-The body of work adopts a variety of paradigms, from risk management to strategy, innovation and entrepreneurship, gender and human rights, to understand the actions of a variety of actors.
+The body of work adopts a variety of paradigms, from risk management to strategy, innovation and entrepreneurship, and diversity, gender and human rights, to understand the actions of a variety of actors.
 Moreover the specialisation encompasses education research and highlights how responsible management education can improve graduate attributes and business practices.

 If you are interested in finding out more about our research interests, or wish to get in touch, please contact Professor Suzanne Young.